Abubutt/My100DaysOfCode/README.md

 # Day 19

 Learned more about the turtle module and the coordinate system and applied it to a turtle racing game.

+# Day 20

+Learned more about the turtle module and started to implement the classic snake game.